 Significant penalties can be levied against a public official who violates the state’s preemption law, including a personal fine of up to $1,000.
 The state also prohibits local funds from being used to defend the official and allows a prevailing plaintiff to recover attorney’s fees.

-No. However, if any person, having or carrying any dirk, dirk-knife, sword, sword-cane, or any deadly weapon, shall, in the presence of another person, brandish or wield the same in a threatening manner, not in necessary self-defense, or shall in any manner unlawfully use the same in any fight or quarrel they shall be guilty of a deadly weapons offense.
+No definition of brandishing was found in Mississippi law.
+However, if any person, having or carrying any dirk, dirk-knife, sword, sword-cane, or any deadly weapon, shall, in the presence of another person, brandish or wield the same in a threatening manner, not in necessary self-defense, or shall in any manner unlawfully use the same in any fight or quarrel they shall be guilty of a deadly weapons offense.
 In prosecutions under this section it shall not be necessary that any gun, pistol, or other firearm be loaded, or in condition to be discharged.

 Carry While Using Alcohol or Prescription Medication?